TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 - If you are formally trained in a skill, you can also use the skill under other aspects and characteristics.

-> EXAMPLE: You come across a leather sling.
+EXAMPLE: You come across a leather sling.
 You want to know the religious significance of a religious sling being carried by the guards at your local temple.
 Your character is physicall very weak, but is an Adept following in the traditions of the Martial Arts Mystic.

-> You have a Mystical (Aspect) of 2
+- You have a Mystical (Aspect) of 2
-> You have a Faith (Characteristic) of 2
+- You have a Faith (Characteristic) of 2
-> You have a Adept (Knowledge Area) of 2
+- You have a Adept (Knowledge Area) of 2
-> You have a Theurgy (Local Religions) of unskilled.
+- You have a Theurgy (Local Religions) of unskilled.
-> You have a Fitness (Aspect) of -2
+- You have a Fitness (Aspect) of -2
-> You have a Muscle (Characteristic) of -1
+- You have a Muscle (Characteristic) of -1
-> You have a Ranged Combat (Knowledge Area) of 1 and you are skilled in it.
+- You have a Ranged Combat (Knowledge Area) of 1 and you are skilled in it.

-> So you roll:
+So you roll:
-> 2 (Mystical Aspect) + 2 (Faith Characteristic) + 1 (Ranged Combat Knowledge Area) = DM+5 versus
+- 2 (Mystical Aspect) + 2 (Faith Characteristic) + 1 (Ranged Combat Knowledge Area) = DM+5 versus
-> -2 (Fitness Aspect) + -2 (Muscle Characteristic) + 1 (Ranged Combat Knowledge Areas) = DM-3
+- -2 (Fitness Aspect) + -2 (Muscle Characteristic) + 1 (Ranged Combat Knowledge Areas) = DM-3

-> You can roll this instead of because you are to get this answer even though you have no formal training in the gods of your religion, which would be Theurgy.
+You can roll this because you are to get this answer even though you have no formal training in the gods of your religion, which would be Theurgy.

 ▣ = Competent – You have experiences of being successful at this level.
 However, you have not had formal training at this level.
 You may only